 Carolyn Gold Aberman

 Growing up in a small town in Western Pennsylvania, when Carolyn was having difficulties at her local public school, her parents began researching alternative school options.
 Ultimately, she and her siblings hopped on a school bus and traveled 45 minutes through the mountains daily to Valley School of Ligonier for grade school and spread out around the country (and the world) for high school.
 After graduating from the Madeira School in McLean, Virginia, Carolyn attended the University of Pennsylvania and finally landed in Chicago after attending law school at Northwestern University School of Law and meeting her husband there.
 She has three children attending three different private and public schools.
 Although occasionally logistically challenging, Carolyn finds many benefits to educating her children, who are very different, in different environments.
-Her youngest has attended two outstanding Chicago preschools that are relatively unknown.
+Her youngest has attended two outstanding Chicago preschools that were relatively unknown and her oldest is now at college in the midwest.

 Carolyn practiced law until 2011 and then joined a legal search firm where she helps attorneys find the right positions for their careers.
 Carolyn believes that finding the right school or schools for your children, much like finding the right job, is definitely achievable and is excited to help you and your child navigate your way to a terrific Chicago education.